 A previous paper presents a tool-based approach to define indicators to support decision-making in projects linked to circular economy, and applied it on a case-study in laboratory.
 The approach and the tools aim to be generic.
 The indicator sets should be case-specific and represent a systemic vision, in a strong sustainability perspective.
 The approach is being implemented in three case-studies to discuss these assumptions.
 First, the approach seems interesting both in a micro-scale project without participants, and in meso-scale projects in different contexts with participants.
-Participants see it as an opportunity to respond to one of their problematic.
+Participants saw it as an opportunity to respond to one of their problematic.
 Second, there is a gap between the vision of the circular economy from the participants -focus on one flow circularity strategy-, and the one supported by the approach -more systemic-.
 Moreover, projects focus on value chains recent or in development, only partly known by the participants.
 It has then been straightforward neither to define the objective and the scope of the study, nor to adopt a systemic vision.
 Slight adaptations of the approach have been required.
 Knowledge about the systems have been shared around a map of the flows, operations and stakeholders.
 Researchers, in the role of facilitators, used the framework of the circular economy developed in the previous study to guide the scope definition.
 Moreover, a meeting will be developed to link the projects to this framework.

 The main perspective is to continue the case studies to verify the assumptions and improve the approach.
 A mid-term perspective is to propose a more global approach to support decision-making, including a co-modeling process (Roth et al., 2021).